West Virginia man accused of killing teen who bumped him

 But the 62-year-old man, in a jailhouse interview with CNN affiliate WCHS, categorically denied making that statement.
 He said he feared for his life when 15-year-old James Means allegedly pulled a gun on him.
 The complaint did not say Means had a gun.

-"I mean, believe me, I did not want to kill anybody, but they're not going to kill me," Pulliam, wearing an orange jailhouse uniform, told the station Tuesday.
+"I mean, believe me, I did not want to kill anybody, but they're not going to kill me," Pulliam, wearing an orange jailhouse uniform, told the station on Tuesday.

-Pulliam has been charged with first-degree murder for an incident that police and witnesses say started with two strangers bumping into each other Monday night.
+Pulliam has been charged with first-degree murder in an incident police and witnesses say started with two strangers bumping into each other Monday night.
 He has not yet been assigned an attorney by the public defender's office.

-The suspect told police he had dinner immediately after the alleged crime and then visited a female friend -- in whose home the .380-caliber revolver used in the shooting was found, according to the criminal complaint filed in Kanawha County magistrate court.
+The suspect told police he had dinner immediately after the alleged crime and then visited a female friend -- in whose home the .380 revolver used in the shooting was found, according to the criminal complaint filed in Kanawha County magistrate court.

 'I felt my life was in danger'